STIXProject/java-stix-validator/README.md

 <a name="Running"></a>Running

-Once built the validator can be run via
+Once built the validator can be run via:

 	./build/install/java-stix-validator/bin/java-stix-validator